NOTE: 2023 sessions are full; register to be notified of upcoming events and we’ll let you know as soon as registration opens for 2024!

-At the lake on land.
-You’ll learn basic rowing technique on rowing machines - how to engage your legs, back, and arms through the catch, drive, finish, and recovery.
-You’ll also get familiar with the parts of a rowing shell.
+At the lake on rowing machines.
+You’ll learn basic terminology and technique for engaging your legs, back, and arms through the catch, drive, finish, and recovery.
+Then you’ll get into the boats and become familiar with the sliding seat, foot stretchers, riggers, oarlocks, and oars.

 SESSION 2 - Sunday

-First day on the water!
-You’ll help launch the boat and become familiar with the sliding seat, foot stretchers, riggers, oarlocks, and oars.
-Then you’ll head away from the dock and learn how to feather and square your blade and adjust your hand height to keep the boat level.
-Warning: don’t be put off by how complicated it seems, or how rocky the boat is today - everything begins to come together on Tuesday!
+You’ll help launch the boats then head away from the dock and learn how to feather and square your blade and adjust your hand height to keep the boat level.

 SESSION 3 - Tuesday

-You’ll head out into the lake then take turns in pairs, practicing what you learned at the gym - rowing with arms only, arms and back, then adding in legs.
+You’ll head out into the lake then take turns, practicing what you learned so far - rowing with arms only, arms and back, then adding in legs.
 Meanwhile your fellow crew members will practice “setting the boat” - keeping it level.
-Today the work of the first 2 sessions pays off as you begin to actually row.

 SESSION 4 - Saturday

 Halfway through to graduating!
 You’ll confidently claim your seat, lock in your oar, and help maneuver the boat away from the dock.
-To refine your stroke you’ll perform drills in pairs, then 4 at a time, learning to coordinate your action with the rest of the crew.
+To refine your stroke you’ll perform drills, learning to coordinate your action with the rest of the crew.
 While others practice you’ll set the boat and enjoy the ride with the breeze in your hair.